LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_
 _(Specific risk domain: use of personal or confidential data)_

-- [ ] 1.5.a We take care not to use any personal or confidential data.
+- [ ] 1.5.a (basic) We take care not to use any personal or confidential data.
 We are not concerned by this risk area
-- [ ] 1.5.b We need to use personal or confidential data in certain projects and the data minimisation principle is then systematically applied
+- [ ] 1.5.b (basic) We need to use personal or confidential data in certain projects and the data minimisation principle is then systematically applied
-- [ ] 1.5.c Employees are aware of the data minimisation principle and generally apply it
+- [ ] 1.5.c (basic) Employees are aware of the data minimisation principle and generally apply it
-- [ ] 1.5.d The "who can do the most can do the least" reflex with regard to data still exists here and there within our organisation.
+- [ ] 1.5.d (basic) The "who can do the most can do the least" reflex with regard to data still exists here and there within our organisation.
 In some projects, we keep datasets that are much richer in personal and confidential data than what is strictly useful to the project

 <details>
 <summary>Expl1.5 :</summary>